lingbend/startup/notes.md

 make sure to run deployment scripts from the directory of the files you want to copy

+Tags:
+meta: used for SEO, viewport sizing, and communicating what text encoding was used-UTF-8 is recommended.

 ## Git
 Github is a good way to create backups and versioning for a project.
 I should aim to have evenly spaced commits per deliverable.